Showing posts with label motivation. Show all posts

 It’s not about losing hope or settling for less than our dreams.
 Comfort and gratitude are good states unless they prevent you from reaching your full potential.
 It’s about acceptance.
 It’s about understanding that we don’t have control over everything; we can’t live our lives trying to change things or people into what we want them to be.
 Accepting is understanding that for now, this is the way things are.
 At least for now.
 At this moment in time.

 Sometimes, the best you can do is do everything that you can and then simply wait.
-To accept does not mean that you have to change your plans, it means that sometimes when you stop being so controlling and just let things flow, there is a bigger chance of things flowing in the direction that you want.
+To accept does not mean that you have to change your plans (although you may want to) it means that you have to contemplate them, evaluate them all while embracing the current state of things.

 To accept is to live in accordance with your own being.
 It’s about having the courage of living your own life, and not subordinating yourself to someone else’s plans.
 Often, the fear of being “excluded” can lead to adapting our wishes, expectations or decisions to those expectations from who we want a (false) acceptance.